radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 > **Note:** The `isaac@darwin:~$` here is my 'prompt', which is the server's indication to me that it is ready to receive commands.
 You should have a similar prompt, but your name will obviously be different.
 If you see a prompt in a command you can assume we are just asking you to type the commands at your prompt in a similar fashion.

 ## Fetch the raw data
-We will be reanalysing RAD-Seq data from *Anoles punctatus* sampled from across their distribution on the South American continent and published in [Prates et al 2016](http://www.pnas.org/content/pnas/113/29/7978.full.pdf).
-The original dataset included 84 individuals, utilized the Genotyping-By-Sequencing (GBS) single-enzyme library prep protocol [Ellshire et al 2011](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0019379), sequenced 150bp single-end on an Illumina Hi-Seq and resulted in final raw sequence counts on the order of 1e6 per sample.
+We will be reanalysing RAD-Seq data from *Anolis punctatus* sampled from across their distribution on the South American continent and published in [Prates et al 2016](http://www.pnas.org/content/pnas/113/29/7978.full.pdf).
+The original dataset included 43 individuals of *A. punctatus*, utilized the Genotyping-By-Sequencing (GBS) single-enzyme library prep protocol [Ellshire et al 2011](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0019379), sequenced 150bp single-end on an Illumina Hi-Seq and resulted in final raw sequence counts on the order of 1e6 per sample.

 We will be using a subset of 10 individuals distributed along the coastal extent of the central and northern Atlantic forest.
 Additionally, raw reads have been randomly downsampled to 2.5e5 per sample, in order to create a dataset that will be computationally tractable for 20 people to run simultaneously with the expectation of finishing in a reasonable time.